parasdahal/docdown-apidocs/source/index.html.md

 Welcome to the <a href="https://docdown.io">Docdown API</a>.

-Docdown automates your document workflows.
+Docdown automates your document generation workflows.

 1. Upload your PDF documents and define the fillable areas.
 2. Setup your custom workflow with visual Workflow Builder.